 The Company currently outsources a number of operational activities, which are considered to be critical, and two of its key functions, namely internal audit and actuarial function.
 The Company has outsourced the Internal Audit Function to KPMG in Malta and the Actuarial Function to KPMG in Ireland.
-EIL has designated two Board members responsible for the oversight of these two outsourced functions which are fit and proper to be able to challenge the performance and results of the service providers.
+EIL has designated two Board members responsible for the oversight of these two outsourced functions which are fit and proper to be able to provide appropriate challenge and oversight of the performance and results of the service providers and ensure that the functions are being carried out in an effective manner and in line with all Solvency II requirements.